TNTurnerLab/PYRUS/README.md

 -v:

- Plot only those whose threshold values are below the 1st value of -g flag, or above the second of the -g flag.Note that X and Y chromosomes will be 1 less than the values given if the sex is known.
+ Plot only those whose threshold values are below the 1st value of -g flag, or above the second of the -g flag.
+Note that X and Y chromosomes will be 1 less than the values given if the sex is known.

  * default=NULL
  * Ex: -v y